-OLED is a very promising technology.
-The benefits of the technology are wide color gamut, viewing angle, contrast ratio, power usage (with typical video content), and thinness.
+The benefits of OLED technology are wide color gamut, viewing angle, contrast ratio, power usage (with typical video content), and thinness.
 As a core technology, OLEDs promise to be thinner than LCDs, have faster refresh rates, and can be produced on flexible plastic substrates for durability, weight, and clever mechanical designs.
 All of this promise for the future keeps investment going into the core technology.

 The downsides to OLED displays are generally cost, commercial availability and lifetime.
-As a data point, the cost for a LED-backlit LCD TV is one-quarter (or less) the price of an OLED version in the same diagonal.
-OLED displays are prone to image retention and static content should be avoided.
+OLED displays are prone to image retention; thus, static content should be avoided.
 The overall lifetime of the display is diminished as organic materials degrade.
-For commercial flat panel applications where true 24x7 operation is required for static content display, we recommend the range of Planar's other large format LCD displays (Planar® PS Series or Planar® EP Series, Planar® UltraResTM Series, Planar® UltraLuxTM, etc).
+For commercial flat panel applications where true 24x7 operation is required for static content display, we recommend the range of Planar's other large format LCD displays (Planar[®] UltraRes[TM] Series, Planar[®] EPX Series, Planar[®] QE Series).